 The class of molecules used to inhibit thymidylate synthase is called the suicide substrates because they irreversibly inhibit the enzyme.
 Molecules of this class include 5-fluorouracil and 5-fluorodeoxyuridine.
 Both are converted within cells to 5-fluorodeoxyuridylate, FdUMP.
 It is this drug metabolite that inhibits thymidylate synthase.
 Many DHFR inhibitors have been synthesized, including methotrexate, aminopterin, and trimethoprim.
 Each of these is an analog of folic acid.back to the top

-The regulation of pyrimidine synthesis occurs mainly at the first step which is catalyzed by aspartate transcarbamoylase, ATCase.
-Inhibited by CTP and activated by ATP, ATCase is a multifunctional protein in mammalian cells.
-It is capable of catalyzing the formation of carbamoyl phosphate, carbamoyl aspartate, and dihydroorotate.
-The carbamoyl synthetase activity of this complex is termed carbamoyl phosphate synthetase II (CPS-II) as opposed to CPS-I, which is involved in the urea cycle.
-ATCase, and therefore the activity of CPS-II, is localized to the cytoplasm and prefers glutamine as a substrate.
+The regulation of pyrimidine synthesis occurs mainly at the first step which is catalyzed by the trifunctional enzyme encoded by the CAD gene.
+The ATCase activity of the enzyme is inhibited by CTP and activated by ATP.
+The carbamoyl synthetase activity of this complex is termed carbamoyl phosphate synthetase II (CPS-II), as opposed to CPS-I which is involved in the urea cycle.
+The CAD encoded enzyme is localized to the cytoplasm and the CPS-II activity utilizes glutamine as the nitrogen donor for the synthesis of carbamoyl phosphate.
 CPS-I of the urea cycle is localized in the mitochondria and utilizes ammonia.
 The CPS-II domain is activated by ATP and inhibited by UDP, UTP, dUTP, and CTP.

-The role of glycine in ATCase regulation is to act as a competitive inhibitor of the glutamine binding site.
-As in the regulation of purine synthesis, ATP levels also regulate pyrimidine biosynthesis at the level of PRPP formation.
+The role of glycine in the regulation of the CAD gene tri-functional enzyme is exerted on the ATCase activity of the complex.
+ATP levels also regulate pyrimidine nucleotide biosynthesis at the level of PRPP formation.
 An increase in the level of PRPP results in an activation of pyrimidine synthesis.

-There is also regulation of OMP decarboxylase: this enzyme is competitively inhibited by UMP and, to a lesser degree, by CMP.
+There is also regulation of OMP decarboxylase activity of the bi-functional OMP synthase enzyme.
+The decarboxylase activity domain is competitively inhibited by UMP and, to a lesser degree, by CMP.
 Finally, CTP synthase is feedback-inhibited by CTP and activated by GTP.back to the top

 Catabolism of the pyrimidine nucleotides leads ultimately to β-alanine (when CMP and UMP are degraded) or β-aminoisobutyrate (when dTMP is degraded) and NH3 and CO2.
 The β-alanine and β-aminoisobutyrate serve as -NH2 donors in transamination of α-ketoglutarate to glutamate.
 A subsequent reaction converts the products to malonyl-CoA (which can be diverted to fatty acid synthesis) or methylmalonyl-CoA (which is converted to succinyl-CoA and can be shunted to the TCA cycle).